sinch/js-calling-tutorial/README.md

     call.addEventListener(callListeners);
 });
 ```
 As you can see, you are missing event handlers for the call.
-A call can be in three states: *inprogress*, *established*, and *ended*; they occur in that order.
-What you want to do now is the following:
+A call can be in three states: *inprogress*, *established* and *ended*; they occur in that order.
+You’ll want to do the following:

-1. When call is in progress, play a ringtone just like you hear on your regular phone.
+1. When call is in progress, play a ringtone like you hear on your regular phone
-2. When the call is established (someone picked up or you are connected to their voicemail), you want to stop playing the ringtone and play sound from the call instead.
+2. When the call is established (someone has picked up or you are connected to their voicemail), stop playing the ringtone and instead play sound from the call
-3. When the call is ended, you want to shut down the audio from the call, and change the UI so the user can place a new call.
+3. When the call has ended, shut down the audio from the call and change the UI so the user can place a new call.
 In addition, your app will display some details about the call, like the duration.

 ```javascript
 var callListeners = {